WHAT CAN BE DONE LEGALLY IN THE CASE OF EXORBITANT RENT INCREASE IN TURKEY?

-TEMPORARY REGULATION SETTING AN UPPER LIMIT FOR RENT INCREASES TO 25%
+THE EXPIRATION OF THE TEMPORARY REGULATION LIMITING HOUSING RENT INCREASES TO 25%

 The price increases applied to rental housing in Turkey have reached quite high levels, especially in recent years.
 This situation has created a serious financial burden for tenants, leading to the idea that rent increase rate in Turkey should be limited.
 Therefore, it was decided to temporarily upper limit for rent increases to 25% in Turkey for residential properties.
 This regulation introduced a temporary limitation in residential lease agreements under the Turkish Code of Obligations No. 6098.
-According to the current situation, the 25% rent increase rate has been extended until July 1, 2024, as per the provisions of Temporary Article 2.
+Pursuant to the provisions of Provisional Article 2, the 25% rent increase cap ended on July 1, 2024.

 According to this regulation, the rent increase rate in Turkey for residential rents is limited to a maximum of 25%.
 In this context, demanding an increase of more than 25% in rent until July 1, 2024, is not legally required to be accepted by the tenant.
 This measure aims to prevent tenants from being victimized.
 However, limiting rent increase rate in Turkey has also brought about some drawbacks.

 Firstly, the limitation of rent increases in Turkey has resulted in a decrease in landlords’ income.
-Therefore, it is thought that landlords may be inclined to sell their rental properties instead of raising rental prices.
-This situation could create an imbalance between supply and demand in the housing market.
+Therefore, landlords have tended to sell rented properties instead of increasing rental prices.
+This situation has created a supply-demand imbalance in the housing market.

 Another negative impact is the reduction in the supply of rental housing.
 Landlords being capped at a rent price that tenants can pay may lead to a decrease in the supply of rental housing.
 In this case, it may become even more difficult for tenants to find affordable rental housing.